enricopolanski/functional-programming/README.md

 import * as E from 'fp-ts/Either'

 // -----------------------------------------
-// our program's effect (modyfied)
+// our program's effect (modified)
 // -----------------------------------------

 interface FileSystem<A> extends Task<E.Either<Error, A>> {}